Rihard Blagaj: Personal life

-In 1808, von Blagay married his third cousin, Baroness Antonia von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1792–1861), an heiress of Billichgrätz family and Polhov Gradec castle.
+In 1808, Blagaj married his third cousin, Baroness Antonia von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1792–1861), an heiress of Billichgrätz family and Polhov Gradec Castle.

 She was the younger daughter of Baron Joseph Anton von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1748–1808) and his wife, Countess Maria Josefa von Gallenberg (1760–1813).
 The marriage remained childless.
 He died on 14 March 1858, aged 71.
-In 1875, the castle was purchased by Urbančič family, members of local nobility and owners of Turn Castle.
+In 1875, the castle was purchased by the Urbančič family, members of local nobility and owners of the nearby Turn Castle.
 The buyer was Luiza Urbančič (1842–1918), sister-in-law of Josipina Turnograjska, one of the first Slovene female writers, poets, and composers.